JeromeMberia/Notes_on_C_with_Classes/README.md

 ## Disclaimer

-this notes where made using this video [link](https://youtube.com/playlist?list=PLBlnK6fEyqRh6isJ01MBnbNpV3ZsktSyS) by Neso Academy.
+this notes where made using this video [link](https://youtube.com/playlist?list=PLBlnK6fEyqRh6isJ01MBnbNpV3ZsktSyS) by Neso Academy and other videos.
 To learn C++

 ## Installation